marcellp/nope/README.md

-# nope
+nope
-The intelligent San Andreas: Multiplayer NOPer.
+====
+nope is a modification for San Andreas: Multiplayer that can reroute and block (NOP) incoming and outgoing packets.